Confidence-Calibrated Face and Kinship Verification: Our Approach

 \subsection{Confidence Measure}

-Intuitively, if the similarity score of a face pair is equal to the left or right boundary values (-1 or 1), the predictive confidence will reach its maximum value of 1.
-Obviously, the predictive confidence relates not only to the similarity score but also to the decision threshold.
+Intuitively, if the similarity score of a face pair is equal to the left or right boundary values (-1 or 1), the prediction confidence will reach its maximum value of 1.
+Obviously, the prediction confidence relates not only to the similarity score but also to the decision threshold.

-To model the relation between the similarity score and the predictive confidence for verification problems, we first define a confidence function $\varphi(s,\tau)$ based on the similarity $s$ and threshold $\tau$:
+To model the relation between the similarity score and the prediction confidence for verification problems, we first define a confidence function $\varphi(s,\tau)$ based on the similarity $s$ and threshold $\tau$: